 Rotate Privileged Credentials Using BeyondTrust Vault

-- Leaving a support session where credential injection has been used.
+- Leaving a support session in which credential injection has been used

 Rotate Domain and Local Credentials Manually

 - From the /login interface, go to Vault > Accounts.

 - Click the ellipsis button for the account password you wish to rotate.

 Once rotation is complete, the Password Age information updates with a time stamp of a few seconds.